Careers & StudyLife at BDR

 Personnel at RIKEN are encouraged to participate in extracurricular activities to maintain a healthy work-life balance.
 All of the campuses offer a range of club activities, which are partially sponsored by the RIKEN Mutual Benefit Society (Kyosaikai), an employee mutual aid society in which membership is mandatory upon hire.
 The Kyosaikai provides subsidies to organize events or purchase equipment when necessary.
 If you cannot find a club to join, you are also welcome to establish new clubs or events pending approval by local committees.

 Activities range from sport clubs such as tennis, basketball, baseball, futsal (soccer) to more low-key clubs such as board games, movies, beads club, and gardening.

 Life in Japan can be exotic and familiar, peaceful and stimulating—all in the same day.
-In Kobe and Osaka, the help desk staff organizes seasonal excursions to view the famous cherry blossoms as well as the beautiful autumn foliage, and other cultural experiences such as going to sumo wrestling tournaments or Kabuki performances are organized by the helpdesk staff for all personnel to help you meet new people and make the most of your life in Japan.
+In Kobe and Osaka, the help desk staff organizes seasonal excursions to view the famous cherry blossoms as well as the beautiful autumn foliage, and other cultural experiences such as going to sumo wrestling tournaments or Kabuki performances for all personnel to help you meet new people and make the most of your life in Japan.

 The laboratories at BDR are based in three main locations—Kobe, Osaka, and Yokohama—as well as an outpost in Hiroshima.
 Costs of living are comparable to those in many major cities abroad, and comfortable modern homes and apartments are available to suit all budgets.
 Japan’s renowned public transport system allows rapid and convenient access to local and national locations, and all of the campuses have easy access to regional and international airports providing immediate gateways to the world.

 Living in Kobe